-Additional Resources:
+C. Additional Resources

-- Project Implicit, Implicit Association Test (IAT) - Kirwan Institute for the Study of Race and Ethnicity, Making Sense of Your IAT Results - NCJFCJ, Addressing Bias in Delinguency and Child Welfare Systems Bench Card - The Annie E. Casey Foundation, Race Equity and Inclusion Action Guide: Seven Steps to Advance and Embed Race Equity and Inclusion within Your Organization - The American Bar Association, Race and Poverty Bias in the Child Welfare System: Strategies for Child Welfare Practitioners - Center for the Study of Social Policy (CSSP), Key Equity Terms and Concepts: A Glossary for Shared Understanding - The American Bar Association, Implicit Bias Videos and Toolkit - National Center for State Courts, 2020 Ensuring Justice in Child Welfare Summit
+- "Equity as a Foundation for a Trauma-Informed Court" presentation during the Judicial Trauma Institute 119 - Project Implicit, Implicit Association Test (IAT) - Kirwan Institute for the Study of Race and Ethnicity, Making Sense of Your IAT Results - NCJFCJ, Addressing Bias in Delinquency and Child Welfare Systems Bench Card - The Annie E. Casey Foundation, Race Equity and Inclusion Action Guide: Seven Steps to Advance and Embed Race Equity and Inclusion within Your Organization 123 - The American Bar Association, Race and Poverty Bias in the Child Welfare System: Strategies for Child Welfare Practitioners 124 - Center for the Study of Social Policy (CSSP), Key Equity Terms and Concepts: A Glossary for Shared Understanding - Child Welfare Information Gateway, Disproportionality Resource Page 126 - The American Bar Association, Implicit Bias Videos and Toolkit - National Center for State Courts, 2020 Ensuring Justice in Child Welfare Summit 128 - Beyond the Bench: Law, Justice, and Communities Summit and Toolkit sponsored by the Supreme Court of Texas and Texas Court of Criminal Appeals.
+129